amitkaps/proposals/chatbot.md

 We will be using Python data stack.
 The installation instructions will be available in the repo: https://github.com/rouseguy/DeepLearningNLP_Py

+We will leverage cloud platform to build and deploy the bot.

-We will be using tensorflow (and keras) for the hands-on.
+The workshop will be taught using `tensorflow`

 We will be working on medium -sized dataset and will need a hardware with a minimum 8 GB RAM.
 Linux highly preferred (Though participants have had success running on Mac OS and Windows.).
 For the tutorial, GPU isn't required- though we will discuss how GPU impacts performance.

+**Key takeaways**
+1. Learn Deep Learning for NLP
+2. What are chat-bots and how to build them?
+3. Some pointers on GPU, scaling ML and deploying ML

 ### Notes